rabidkitten/tenrec-ui/README.md

 ## Contributing

-Contributing guidelines are available [here](CONTRIBUTING.md)
+Comprehensive documentation on how to contribute to this project are available [here](CONTRIBUTING.md)

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+This documentation is always being added to and please feel free to recommend additional areas where it can be improved.

 ## License